ppy/osu-wiki/wiki/FAQ/en.md

 ##### Playfield
 ![osu!mania playfield][osu!mania playfield image]

+_In-game playfield interface of osu!catch_

 By default, the flow of the hitobjects falls from top to bottom of the convenyor (the starting arrow will show where hitobjects will flow to), with the key control at the bottom and the judgement barline above the key control.
-To reverse the control and flow of the playfield, it can be changed in the Options sidebar; click on _osu!mania layout_ to set osu!mania keys settings and enable _Vertically flip playfield (DDR style)_ for this key setting manually.
+To reverse the control and flow of the playfield, it can be changed in the Options sidebar; click on _osu!mania layout_ button to set osu!mania keys settings and enable _Vertically flip playfield (DDR style)_ for this key setting manually.

 Healthbar is located at the right side of the conveyor belt.
 Please note that health drain is disabled in osu!mania, so only the hitobjects will affect the healthbar.
 Combo will not break when playing the keys on empty judgement barline.

+**Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower) while playing or while in song selection menu.
+Alternatively, `F3` (faster) or `F4` (slower) during gameplay only.

 ##### Tapbars
 ![osu!mania's tapbars][osu!mania tapbars image]

+_A typical play with consecutive and simultaneous tapbars_

 Tapbars are the hitcircles of osu!mania.
 Tapbars are falling bars to be tapped on the judgement barline, with correct key corresponding to each of the tapbar falls into.
 More keys corresponding to the falling tapbars must be tapped simultaneously if the tapbars fall simultaneously.

 ##### Holdbars
 ![osu!mania's Holdbars][osu!mania Holdbars image]

+_A typical play with some holdbars_

 Holdbars are the sliders and spinners of osu!mania.
 When the holdbar reaches the judgement barline, tap the starting tapbar in time with correct key, hold, and release it at the ending tapbar of the holdbar.